pytorch/torchtune/docs/source/tutorials/first_finetune_tutorial.rst

 You can set hyperparameters, specify metric loggers like `WandB <wandb.ai>`_, select a new dataset, and more.
 For a list of all currently supported datasets, see :ref:`datasets`.

-There are two ways to modify an existing config.
+There are two ways to modify an existing config:

-1. **Override existing parameters from the command line*
+1. **Override existing parameters from the command line**

 You can override existing parameters from the command line using a :code:`key=value` format.
 Let's say you want to set the number of training epochs to 1.